1. Do I need to talk with the at-fault insurance company when they call me?

 2. Will the at-fault insurance company pay for my bills as I get treatment?

 No. You are personally responsible/liable for your own medical bills related to the collision.
 The at-fault insurance company will not pay you a cent towards your personal injuries (property damage is different) until you sign a release and agree on a final settlement amount.
 Normally, the at-fault insurance company wants you to sign a release as soon as possible, which is risky since you are typically unaware of the extent of your injuries early on.
-As such, you will need to arrange for payment through your own Personal Injury Protection (PIP) coverage on your auto-policy, your own private medical insurance, or pay out-of-pocket until you have completed your treatment.
+As such, you will need to arrange for payment through your own Personal Injury Protection (PIP) coverage on your auto policy, your own private medical insurance, or pay out-of-pocket until you have completed your treatment.
 At that point, you or your attorney can submit all the bills to the at-fault insurance company and essentially get reimbursed for the previous payments.

 3. Once I settle a case, do I need to pay my insurance company back for any medical bills they pay?

 If you claimed medical bills to the at-fault insurance company as part of the settlement, and your insurance company (auto or private medical) paid anything towards those bills, you may owe your own insurance company reimbursement at the end of the claim.
-Washington law is set up so that you essentially cannot double dip on your medical bills (i.e. have someone else pay the bills, and then receive reimbursement of the paid bills yourself).
+Washington law is set up so that you essentially cannot double-dip on your medical bills (i.e. have someone else pay the bills, and then receive reimbursement of the paid bills yourself).
 That being said, an attorney can potentially identify one of the numerous exceptions that may apply to paying back some or all of your own insurance company’s payments.
 Lastly, if you do not ultimately recover for certain medical bills in the settlement, you do not owe your insurance company reimbursement for anything that they paid but was not recovered as part of the settlement.

 4. How long do I have to resolve my case?

 If you are making a claim of negligence against another person for a car collision, the Washington statute of limitations is three years from the date of the collision; meaning, you must either settle the claim or file a lawsuit within that timeframe or you will lose the legal right to pursue it.
-If you are making a first-party claim with your own insurance company (e.g. uninsured or under-insured claim), this is typically treated like a contract claim and the statute of limitations is six years from the date you file the claim (unless otherwise stated in your policy).
+If you are making a first-party claim with your own insurance company (e.g. uninsured or under-insured claim), this is typically treated as a contract claim and the statute of limitations is six years from the date you file the claim (unless otherwise stated in your policy).

 5. What is Liability coverage?

 Liability coverage is the benefit on your auto-policy that protects you personally from claims when you are found to be at-fault for a collision.
 Washington law requires drivers to carry a minimum of $25,000.00 in liability coverage.
-However, it is a prudent idea to take an accounting of your assets and to purchase a lability policy big enough so that you and your assets are not personally exposed to any kind of judgment in the event that you seriously injure another person while driving.
+However, it is a prudent idea to take an accounting of your assets and to purchase a liability policy big enough so that you and your assets are not personally exposed to any kind of judgment in the event that you seriously injure another person while driving.

 6. What is Personal Injury Protection (PIP) coverage?